ANACOSTIA RIVER OUTDOOR VOLUNTEER TRAIL

 The Anacostia River Outdoor Volunteer Adventure Trail is a powerful new collaboration transforming the volunteer experience across the Anacostia River area.
 Led by the Friends of the National Arboretum (FONA), twelve local environmental organizations have joined forces to strengthen and diversify outdoor volunteerism.

-CHART YOUR PATH ON THE ADVENTURE TRAIL MAP
+DISCOVER NEW OPPORTUNITIES ON THE ADVENTURE TRAIL

 View the list of volunteer opportunities below and sign up on the organization’s website to get started.